 The public favours solar panels

-– with an estimated increase of almost $6000 dollars per kilowatt of solar power.
+– with an estimated increase of almost $6000 dollars per kilowatt of solar energy.
 This indicates a rise of over $29,000 in the retail value of the home for a 5kW installation.

 Since the price of electricity is expected

-to rise in the future, the advantages of having solar power will become even more evident.
+to rise in the future, the advantages of having home solar power will become even more evident.

 Selling quickly is part of the equation